lapptomi/nextjs-recipeapp/README.md

 And going to http://localhost:3000 in your browser.

 ### Testing
-When running the project in testing mode you don't have to set any **.env** variables.

 The application can be started in testing mode by command:
 ```